Teichlab/celltypist/README.md

 #Get a CellTypist model with SGD mini-batch training.
 new_model = celltypist.train(expression_input, labels = label_input, genes = gene_input, use_SGD = True, mini_batch = True)
 ```
+By selecting part of cells for training (default to 1,000,000 cells with possible duplications, `epochs`*`batch_size`*`batch_number`), training time can be again reduced and the performance of the derived model is shown to persist as compared to the above two methods.
+Since some rare cell types may be undersampled during this procedure, you can pass in the `balance_cell_type = True` argument to sample rare cell types with a higher probability, ensuring close-to-even cell type distributions in mini-batches (subject to the maximum number of cells that can be provided by a given cell type).

 The new model is an instance of the `Model` class as in `1.4.`, and can be manipulated as with other CellTypist models.
 For example, it can be specified as the `model` argument in `annotate`.
 ```python
 #Predict the identity of each input cell with the new model.